Ameya79/Squeezy-Image-Compressor/README.md

 ⚠️ **Your files are NEVER stored.**

 - Images and PDFs are **automatically deleted** from the server within 5 seconds of download.
-- No logs, no tracking, no nonsense — just clean, fast processing.
+- No logs, no tracking, no nonsense,just clean, fast processing.

 ---